janhq/jan/README.md

 Jan is free, source-available, and fair-code licensed.

-> 👋 Access a live demo at https://cloud.jan.ai.
+> 👋 Use a live demo at https://cloud.jan.ai.

+> 👾 Detailed developer docs at https://docs.jan.ai/.

 ## Intended use
 - Run ChatGPT and Midjourney alternatives on-prem and on your private data